Updated July 7, 2023

 The difference between AngularJs and Angular are as below:

-- For data binding, variables are created and used with its scope.
+- For data binding, variables are created and used with their scope.
 Scope variables are visible in view as well as the controller.

-- There another concept called RootScope.
+- There is another concept called RootScope.
 RootScope variables are visible throughout the application.

 - New attributes are added to HTML tags using Angular directives for data binding.

 - For example, the ng-model directive is used to store HTML field value to a variable and the ng-bind directive is used to set AngularJS variable value to the HTML field.

 - Since version 2, AngularJS is called Angular (Angular 2, Angular 4, etc.).

 - Unlike AngularJS, Angular uses the hierarchy of components (modules).

 - There is at least a root component and other components for application features.

 - For each component, there is a class to define data and logic and there is an HTML template that defines a view to be displayed.